 Generally, AS will lead to pain, stiffness, and inflammation in various parts of the body.
 It can impact the shoulders, ribs, small joints, heels, hands, legs, and feet.
 In rare cases, ankylosing spondylitis patient will also point to pain or discomfort near the eyes (uveitis).
 In select few, heart or lungs complications are also seen.
 Although no cures exist, symptoms can be managed with proper treatment, therapy, and medications.
 In our centers, we have helped many with symptoms of Ankylosing spondylitis.
 Visit us today to learn more about the benefits you can obtain from our expert clinical teams of chiropractors and physiotherapist.

-Ankylosing Spondylitis (AS) vs. Back pain
+AS vs. Back pain

 Back pain is often a mechanical disorder that leads to malfunction, inflammation, and pain.
-Ankylosing spondylitis is purely an inflammatory process that brings about mechanical disturbances, which in turn can further aggravate the pain of AS.
+Ankylosing spondylitis is purely an inflammatory process that brings about mechanical disturbances, which in turn can further aggravate the pain of AS or Ankylosing Spondylitis.
 Inflammatory sources of pain are somewhat difficult to assess or diagnosis accurately, and as such the need for clinical experts when dealing with this inflammatory condition.
 The fundamental difference between a mechanically induced back pain and that, which imitates from an inflammatory process, is the characteristic of symptoms.

 Mechanical back pain patient may experience relief when they rest.
 However, the same cannot be said with inflammatory back pain, where the stiffness worsens with rest.
 So, if you find that your pain gets better with activity and worsens with rest, chances are the spruce is an inflammatory process.
 As such, AS patients find relief with activity.
 Therefore, when diagnosed with Ankylosing spondylitis, exercise and active life may be helpful.
 You can learn more about the little things you can do to make you feel better, once we have assessed your condition.
 Let us help you today.